stulu08/Medieval-Dynasty-Mod-Loader/README.md

 # Installing Core Mods
 - ```dll``` or Core Mods are placed inside ```[SteamLibraryFolder]/common/Medieval Dynasty/Medieval_Dynasty/Content/CoreMods```
 - Here is a [guide](https://youtu.be/i-hp3NS6heQ?list=PL-dFOLrGFgdwbzcHmZ2ghuN3LXxlazbZP) to creating Core Mods
-- An example CoreMod can be downloaded in the [Release Tab](https://github.com/stulu08/Medieval-Dynasty-Mod-Loader/releases/latest) as SampleMod.zip
+- An example CoreMod can be downloaded in the [Release Tab](https://github.com/stulu08/Medieval-Dynasty-Mod-Loader/releases/latest) as SampleModProject.zip

 # Unreal Engine Mod Loader
 A tool used to load Blueprint and basic SDK based C++ Mods for Unreal Engine 4 games